1.1. NATO and a comprehensive approach

 Comprehensive approach can be understood as a concept, philosophy or mind-set rather than a documented process or capability.
 Therefore it is also better to speak of “a” comprehensive approach instead of “the” comprehensive approach.
 Furthermore, this phrasing suggests flexibility in its characteristics instead of a standardized blueprint.
 Different operational circumstances will ultimately affect non-military actors’ procedures in working with the military1.
-Moreover, NATO decided to not develop and publish any definition on what comprehensive approach exactly is, not to claim ownership.
-Rather, NATO encourages all responders to a crisis to participate within a comprehensive approach for improving the overall success of the international community’s mission.
+NATO defines the comprehensive approach as follows "combining all political,military and civilian capabilities, in a concerted effort to attain the desired end state."
 Thus, comprehensive approach is a mind-set aiming for synergies by coordinating or at least de-conflicting political, humanitarian, development and security efforts.

 NATOs contribution to a comprehensive approach

 The focus of NATO is upon the collaborative role for better understanding, informing and working with partner nations2 and non-NATO-entities.
 In this context, there are three goals to NATO’s contribution to a comprehensive approach:

 - Improve the coherent application of the Alliance’s own crisis management instruments, including its military and political planning procedures.